 Companies not under AIS

 Companies who are not required to file electronically can also join the AIS on an opt-in basis.
-The registration for YA 2020 will begin in the 2nd quarter of 2019.
+The registration for YA 2020 will end on 31st December 2019 and registration for YA 2021 will begin in the 2nd quarter of the year.

 For employers who are not under AIS, you’re required to provide the required forms to your employees by 1st March for them to file their income tax returns.